bufferflies/tikv/scripts/docker-random/README.md

 5. **Stop the Tests**: The tests will terminate after running for 10000 x *CONCURRENCY* iterations.
 If you wish to stop the tests before completion, execute the following command:

     ```shell
-    export CONCURRENCY=12
     ./docker-stop-random.sh
     ```

-    Note that the environment variable of *CONCURRENCY* and `--test` argument must be the same with the values when running `docker-run-random.sh`.
+   Note that the `--test` argument must be the same with the values when running `docker-run-random.sh`.